bea3853/bea3853/README.md

 # Hi there👋:relaxed:

-## My name is Beatriz.

 #### :books: I'm studing HTML, CSS, JS, P5.js and PHP development.

-:bar_chart: I work with social media and digital marketing.

 🧬 *Some things benefit from shocks; they thrive and grow when exposed to volatility, randomness, disorder and stressors and love adventure, risk and uncertainty ”.
 Nassim Nicholas Taleb*